petershin/liferay-learn/docs/commerce/latest/en/store-management/sending-emails.md

 ### Notification Queue

-Liferay provides the Notification Queue application for reviewing email notifications triggered by an Object action.
+Liferay provides a notification queue for reviewing email notifications triggered by an Object action.
 You can verify the status of notifications and resend them if needed.
 See [Notification Queue](https://learn.liferay.com/w/dxp/process-automation/notifications/using-the-notification-queue) for more information.

 ## Notification Templates (Channel)

-To create notification templates at the channel-level,

 1. Open the *Global Menu* (![Global Menu](../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Channels*.